smolino/picroft_skill_gpio8s/README.md

 Turn Bedroom Off
 ```

-And Picroft do not respond
+And Picroft respond

+Light is on
+Light is off
+Switch is on
+Switch is off
+etc..

 Remember to add mycroft user to gpio group: